fbpx

 Top tip for marketers: Compile a list of words and phrase you must not use in any marketing copy including (but not limited to) ‘safe,’ ‘secure’, ‘guaranteed’ ‘success’, ‘hassle-free earning’, ‘huge returns’ and such like.
 Avoid such jargon to stay out of the ASIC regulatory spotlight.

-• Present Warnings Clearly
+Present Warnings Clearly

 When it comes to content marketing for ASIC, presentation matters.
 Warnings, disclaimers and qualifications should have sufficient prominence to effectively convey key information to a reasonable member of the audience on first viewing the advertisement.
 Consumers should not need to go to another website (or other page of the website) or document to correct a misleading impression.
+So, no small print.
+No hiding messages deep within your website or faded out on the footer of your images.
+Warnings should be located next to the service you’re offering and marketing.
+Warnings should also be displayed clearly on social media posts.
+Video warnings should also be clear and not undermined by distracting sounds or images, so make sure you’re consistent with compliance across all media types and platforms.

-• Be transparent
+Be transparent

+Transparency in financial services marketing under ASIC is incredibly important.
+Where a fee or cost is referred to in an advertisement, it should give a realistic impression of the overall level of fees and costs a consumer is likely to pay, including any indirect fees or costs.
 Comparisons should only be made between products that have sufficiently similar features or, where an advertisement compares different products, the differences should be made clear in the advertisement.
 Past performance information should be accompanied by a warning that past performance is not indicative of future performance.
 Forecasts about the future performance of a financial product should be based on reasonable assumptions and should also state that the forecasts are not guaranteed to occur.

-• Avoid sweeping statements
+Avoid sweeping statements

 Marketing for ASIC means that materials should not state or imply that a product is suitable for particular types of customers, unless the promoter has assessed that product is suitable for that class.
 Actually, generalising is not the best idea in content marketing.

-• Be careful on targeting
+Be careful with targeting

 ASIC Marketing – What Works?

 Asking your social media followers questions is perfectly acceptable and won’t go against basic ASIC regulation.
 So, why not create a poll to inform your audience while also boosting engagement?
 Sharing the percentage result is fine too.
 Asking an opinion, as long as it does not incite trading or contain a link to trade, does not require a risk warning.
-Nicely done eToro.

-• Post market insights
+Post market insights

 Become a go-to source of information for traders by posting market insights that might impact their overall decision making.
 Stick to the facts and give a breakdown of key statistics and currency pair comparisons.
 Always back up any stats with an official and reputable source.

-• Tweet timely information
+Tweet timely information

 Twitter is ideal for posting timely, on-point information.
-In fact, #Australia and #AUS are closely followed on the platform.
+In fact, #Australia and #AUS are closely followed on Twitter (X).
 Trading is a fast-paced business with many people watching the markets closely throughout the day, so it’s a good idea to be alert and have someone regularly updating your account.
-Again, stating market movements without inciting trading or including a link to trade, does not require a warning.
+Stating market movements without inciting trading or including a link to trade, does not require a warning.
+Remember though, retweeting another source can be viewed as an endorsement. so, if you retweet something that promises instant wealth from trading, you could be on shaky ground.

-• Keep up with the news
+Keep up with news

 From stock reports to company politics, keeping up with Australia’s news and posting relevant content to social media can help boost brand awareness.
 Be sure to use the relevant hashtags to encourage conversation and to make your posts easy to find.
+Remember, not everything has to be about finance.
+Popular holidays, sporting events and celebrations make great compliant social media posts.

-• Include eye-catching imagery
+Include eye-catching imagery

+Posts with images get 2.3 times more engagement than posts without.
+So, try to include eye-catching pictures or GIFs to attract attention.
 Beware of any misleading messaging or wording on the image itself as you don’t want anything slipping through the net that could land you in regulatory hot water.
-Adding a risk warning to an image showing a guy getting rich from trading might not be enough to cover you.
+Adding a risk warning to an image showing a guy getting rich from trading won’t be enough to cover you.

-Contentworks and ASIC Brokers
+Contentworks and ASIC Regulated Brokers

 As an international content marketing agency for the finance sector, we’re fully clued up the rules.
 Our director Charlotte has authored several articles on the topic, one of which you can read here.